Aider-AI/aider/aider/website/_posts/2024-09-26-architect.md

 - An Architect model is asked to describe how to solve the coding problem.
 - An Editor model is given the Architect's solution and asked to produce specific code editing instructions to apply those changes to existing source files.

-Splitting up "code reasoning" and "code editing" has produced SOTA results on [aider's code editing benchmark](/docs/benchmarks.html#the-benchmark).
+Splitting up "code reasoning" and "code editing" in this manner has produced SOTA results on
+[aider's code editing benchmark](/docs/benchmarks.html#the-benchmark).
 It also significantly improved the benchmark scores of many models, compared to their previous "solo" baseline scores (striped bars).